elguillegl/PurrfectPics/README.md

 ## Purrfect Pics
-This a sample application that integrates good practices for Android apps that make use of remote data.
+This a sample application that integrates good practices for modern Android apps that make use of remote data.

 ## Tech Stack
 Kotlin